Home

 Publications Executive Committee

-The Publications Executive Committee shall be responsible for the general policy and oversight of the official journal and book series, within guidelines established by Caucus Resolutions, and subject to review by Caucus Resolution.
+The Publications Executive Committee shall be responsible for the general policy and oversight of the official journal and book series within guidelines established by Caucus Resolutions and subject to review by Caucus Resolution.

 Chair

-Chelsea L. Welker, University of Northern Colorado
+Cedar L. Welker, University of Northern Colorado

 Secretary